ChaseHCS/methodology/Foothold/SQLI.md

 ```
 A couple extra things to keep in mind. `--` comments out the rest of the line. `0x7c` is just ASCII for a pipe. `+` is just url encoding for spaces.

+### Other SQL Distros

+Most of the SQLIs you will come across as a beginner will be MySQL.
+But, in some cases, it will be other distributions.
+For the most part, the syntax is the same depending on the distro.
+I won't go into every cmd on every distro but will just give an example to extrapolate from.

 #### MSSQL